 DEVELOPING THE HANDICRAFTS SECTOR IN PARTNERSHIP WITH YADAWEYA (2017 - 2019)

 One of “Ebda3 men Masr” most important milestones is our partnership with Yadaweya, which has been significantly impacting the lives of more than 800 craftsmen and their families across six governorates since 2017.
 The partnership not only revived and developed almost extinct craftsmanship like Telli and Siwa salt carving, but it also provided sales opportunities for its artisans, created a comprehensive map of handicrafts in Egypt and a children’s book that tells the story of the Egyptian handicrafts, their heritage and cultural ties to the numerous communities for the first time in Egypt.

 PROMOTING TUNIS VILLAGE ON EGYPT’S MAP FOR HANDICRAFTS AND TOURISM (2015 – PRESENT)

 Since 2015, ALEXBANK has been supporting the Tunis Village Annual Pottery Festival in terms of organization and marketing.
 The festival has so far helped improve the living conditions of all Tunis Village potters and craftsmen, in addition to nearby villages where everyone displays their products for direct sales opportunities.

-Partners: Fayoum Governorate, Tunis Village Potters Association and Alwan Foundation
+Partners: Fayoum Governorate, the Tunisian Association of Village Experts, and the Alwan Foundation.

 ABO TEEG CARPETS UNIT (2018 – 2019)